mozart/sublime-oz/README.md

 Once the `sublime-oz` package is in place, just restart Sublime, and it should be ready to go.

-## OPI

-The Oz Programming Interface is started with the plugin command _view.run\_run\_command(oz\_run)_.
-This command calls _ozengine x-oz://system/OPI.ozf_.
-This creates two sockets to communicate with the process.
-The first one, allows to give instruction to the compiler and the second one is used for special instruction, for example start the debugger.
-We connect to the first one using [socket\_pipe.py](socket\_pype.py).
-Please note that this file is a simple modification of pre-existing Class from this [repository](https://github.com/nasser/Socket)
-The message we send to this socket is actually very simple.
-We just send what we want to compile and add this \n\004\n.

 ## Future Work

   * Snippets
-  * Feed line/Feed region
   * Formatting
-  * Killing at close ozengine/ozemulator(on Unix like)/ozwish(if Browse is used)
-  * Redirect compilation and emulator output.

 ## Contributing